clement-okyere/LoanDisbursementApi/readme.md

 - To start dynamodb, run `dynamodb-start`

-- Run for development: npm start
+- Run for development: npm

+- The swagger documentation can be accessed on  http://localhost:3000/dev/swagger

 - Check lint issues: npm lint